puppylinux-woof-CE/woof-CE/woof-code/README.txt

 2. Host operating system
 You must be running in a Linux environment.
-It is advised that you that latest woofce releases since these are tested distros..
+It is advised that you use latest woofce releases since these are the officially tested distros..

 3. Choose a compatible-distro.
 This is the distro whose packages you are going to 'borrow' to build your Puppy.